JV structuring for Atkins, EY and Parabuild

 The initial request of contribution for Cristina included: 1. to run the project management of the feasibility study work-streams; 2. to review the JV valuation financial models (cashflows and projected financial statements) provided by a non-core team of managers in the EY Transaction Advisory Services department; 3. to draft the content for an investment teaser to pitch the proposal to the targeted investors, and than to the London councils (the prospective buyers) to sell them the solution; 4. to manage the outsourced graphic designers tasked to embellish the teaser for the investors and buyers; 5. to draft the content for the workshops slide-decks to shape the proposition with the EY JV’s partners, attending, reviewing and shaping the proposition following each workshop, according to what was discussed by the director-level negotiating parties, and in consideration of the next steps and points to agree upon, in the following workshops (especially in terms of sharing of risks and profit).

 The EY engagement to deliver this JV feasibility study - and recommendation about its profitability and viability - was code-named "Project London" and was treated as a finance and supply-chain EY engagement, as the JV was meant to use the patented Parabuild's innovative modular system to supply low-cost, scalable and fast-built homes to the targeted buyers (the London councils).
-This solution would have provided an alternative to traditional brick and mortar social housing and concrete towers council flats, and to the temporary emergency lodging of council tenants in B&B and hostels.
+This solution was proposing an alternative to traditional brick and mortar social housing and concrete towers council flats, and to the temporary emergency lodging of council tenants in B&B and hostels.
 The main benefit to deliver was in fact to help the London councils to address the significant shortage of social houses for the most vulnerable, and affordable homes for low-income UK key workers, who are priced-out from buying or leasing from the private sector (teachers, nurses, hospitality and retail workers).

 According to written feedback, our resource, Cristina, delivered structured, insightful and meaningful workshop- materials to facilitate and then document the negotiations among the JV prospective partners.